 Why is Aretha Franklin’s Lady Soul on my best 1,000 albums ever list?

-Lady Soul is joyous, soulful, and most importantly swings with the best kind of late 1960s soul vibe, including incredible vocals (lead by Aretha herself of course, with backing from the Sweet Impressions) and a driving, pulsing rhythm section that includes wild horns and great production.
+Lady Soul is joyous, deeply soulful, and it swings with the best of that late-’60s rhythm-and-horns sound, including incredible vocals (led by Aretha herself of course and backing from the Sweet Impressions) and a driving pulsing rhythm section that includes wild horns and great production.

 “Come Back Baby” is the perfect example of this, and adds a little funky organ into the mix for good measure.
 This song brings the good, soulful vibes with authority and Aretha Franklin’s voice crushes it.

-You can almost imagine the blast of horns and vibrant energy that the orchestration on “Money Won’t Change You” provides being on a James Brown record.
-But Aretha is obviously well up to the challenge.
+You can almost imagine the horn blasts and rhythmic drive of “Money Won’t Change You” fitting right onto a James Brown record.
+But Aretha is obviously perfect for it as well and well up to the challenge.
 It’s my favorite song on the album just at the moment.

 Some stats & info about Aretha Franklin – Lady Soul